mgreiler/all-about-code-review/README.md

 This is a curated collection of articles, tools, checklists and other awesome resources about code reviews.

-Contributions, especially highlighting how different companies do code reviews, are very welcome.
-If you want to suggest a new ressource, please open a pull request.
+Contributions welcome - especially highlighting how different companies do code reviews If you want to suggest a new ressource, please open a pull request.

 ## Contents